 git clone the repository, download, or copy-paste the source code.
 If you do so, then make sure you use the same branch as this documentation.

 As we develop our tutorial, our directory tree will resemble the structure below:

 quick_tutorial ├── env └── request_response ├── tutorial │ ├── __init__.py │ ├── tests.py │ └── views.py ├── development.ini └── setup.py

 quick_tutorial workspace (e.g.,

 project (except as noted for the

 directory is a Python package.

-For most steps you will copy the previous step's directory to a new directory, and change your working directory to the new directory, then install your project:
+For most steps you will copy an earlier step's directory to a new directory, change your working directory to the new directory, then install your project:

-For a few steps, you won't copy the previous step's directory, but you will still need to install your project with
+For a few steps, you won't copy an earlier step's directory, but you will still need to install your project with

 $VENV/bin/pip install -e ..